skrattaren/apf.rst/apf.rst

   Tam Lin was captured while hunting, although the circumstances were different.
 When Thomas the Rhymer (see the annotation for p.
-174/126 of "`Lords and Ladies_] met the Queen "At ilka tett of her horse's mane/Hung fifty siller bells and nine".
+174/126 of "`Lords and Ladies`_" met the Queen "At ilka tett of her horse's mane/Hung fifty siller bells and nine".

 + [p.
 285] "'[...] ye bloustie ol' callyack that ye are!'"